MichaelDesantis/No-Nonsense-Github-Project/README.md

+(the screencast videos are an ad libbed temporary solution until I get a chance to create proper scripted content.)

 #The no nonsense GitHub Project.
 ![alt tag](img/github_01.png)
 ##A 1 hour no nonsense video tutorial series covering the basic usage of the worlds most popular version control software!